-Impressed with their own importance they march through their freshman year.
-When a newcomer joins the football team which hasn’t won a game for a year, they begrudgingly realize he can boost their chances at winning.
+They begrudgingly realize a newcomer can boost their chances at winning.
 However, things fall apart as the Four Wheels find other interests than sports and they ride the rollercoaster of their teen years growing apart only to learn the lessons of teamwork.
 As they each find their own goals, winning becomes possible.

 FOUR WHEELS: A 1950s teen-age saga is an effort to contribute a piece of literature which presents sports and music as contingent parts of human experience and assigns to teachers and parents the privileged and rewarding role they occupy in the lives of their young people as they come of age.

 The story may also help today’s youth better understand that their grandparents and parents were once teenagers.

 NEW Series: A Family Gathering Mystery

 A family gathering mystery

 Strawberry Rhubarb Pie (A family gathering mystery) by David Marshall Hunt is a mystery/ psychological thriller novel.
 This is the first book in a new series entitled A Family Gathering Mystery.
 These novels celebrate the lost family tradition of gathering for the holidays and for special occasions to dine and tell stories, to pass on to the next generation, or to leave a legacy.

 Childhood secrets are hidden in the memory-attic of Professor Daniel Jonson.
 The mystery begs an answer to, where is the best place to hide a family secret?
 Lost family and lost memories collide in this story set in the Pacific Northwest in the 1940s interrupted by war and continuing in the 1990s.
 The story features a twist on the family relationship theme of guilt and redemption.